 First, you need to know something:

-Also, the Day of the Dead Parade (which I’ll also explain below) actually only started in 2016, as a response to a flood of tourists’ demands and disappointment upon arriving in Mexico City and realizing the parade in the James Bond movie isn’t really a thing (seriously).
+Also, the Mexico City Day of the Dead Parade (which I’ll also explain below) actually only started in 2016, as a response to a flood of tourist demands and disappointment upon arriving in Mexico City and realizing the parade in the James Bond movie isn’t really a thing (seriously).

 That being said, the markets will still be full of traditional Day of the Dead accoutrement, bakeries and grocery stores will be selling sugar skulls and pan de muerto, and plazas and hotels will be decorated.

-Here’s what you can get up to for Mexico City’s Day of the Dead in 2018:
+Here’s all the best of what you can get up to for Mexico City’s Day of the Dead in 2018, from the “James Bond Parade” to Dia de los Muertos in smaller communities to checking out alebrijes and beyond:

 La Catrina Fest 2018